Ismael-Romero/logger-backup/README.md

 # ⚙️Logger Backup

 > ### version: 1.0.0
+Logger Backup is a logger capable of generating logs in json format and making backup copies without interrupting the execution of other processes.

 ## ℹ️ How to use
 Clone the repository to a directory of your choice and make a copy of the Logger folder to your project: